-Anyone who has sat for the Project Management Professional (PMP)® exam knows that studying A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and having 35 Contact Hours is just not enough.
-When you talk to them about the PMP® Exam, they will tell you it covers a lot of ground and the questions are not as straightforward as one would hope.
-Of the ones that have passed the exam, an overwhelming percentage of them will tell you that they used more than just one study method.
+Anyone who has sat for the Project Management Professional (PMP)® exam knows that studying A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and having 35 contact hours is just not enough.
+When you talk to them about the PMP® exam, they will tell you it covers a lot of ground and the questions are not as straightforward as one would hope.
+Of the ones that have passed the exam, an overwhelming percentage of them will tell you that they used more than just one PMP study method.

-Often, situational questions will offer two (or more) choices which are both reasonably correct, so it’s vital that you identify if the question is asking you to identify the BEST course of action, or the NEXT step the project manager should take, or the EXCEPTION, or the ONLY answer.
+Often, situational questions will offer two (or more) choices which are both reasonably correct, so it’s vital that you identify if the you are being asked to identify the BEST course of action, or the NEXT step the project manager should take, or the EXCEPTION, or the ONLY answer.

 You need to answer dozens of samples from each question type before you will feel ready to tackle the exam.
 But how and where do you find good PMP mock exams?

-There are many free PMP sample questions available just one short Google search away.
-However, you want to be very careful, because with free mock questions more times than not, the old adage “You get what you pay for” applies.
+There are many free PMP exam questions available just one short Google search away.
+However, you want to be very careful, because with free mock tests, more times than not, the old adage, “You get what you pay for” applies.

 The best way to practice sample questions is by signing up for an online PMP exam simulator.
 You can access the questions over the internet from anywhere and on your schedule.
 Be sure the questions were created based on the most recent version of the PMP® Examination Content Outline.